open-mmlab/mmskeleton/README.md

 ## News & Updates
 - June.
 5, 2018 - A demo for feature visualization and skeleton based action recognition is released.
 - June.
 1, 2018 - We update our code base and complete the PyTorch 0.4.0 migration.
+You can switch to the old version [v0.1.0](https://github.com/yysijie/st-gcn/tree/v0.1.0) to acquire the original setting in the paper.

 ## Introduction
 This repository holds the codebase, dataset and models for the paper>